TempleDAO/temple/protocol/contracts/templegold/README.md

 - Team Gnosis
 - Spice Bazaar Auctions Contract(s)
 Which means TGLD tokens can be sent to staking and auction contracts as staking rewards and as auction rewards.
 The mint source chain of Temple Gold is `Arbitrum One`.
-With layer zero integration, Temple Gold can be transferred croos-chain.
+With layer zero integration, Temple Gold can be transferred cross-chain.
 A holder can only transfer cross-chain to their own address.

 ## High level design